DivR22/BubbleSort/README.md

 # BubbleSort
-A simple code for bubble sort.
+A simple code for sorting algorithm (bubble sort).